 Saemoonan Church, which is oldest established protestant church in the country, is known as South Korea's "mother church".
-Seoinn Design Group designed the new building to visually reflect its religious significance.
+Seoinn Design Group and Eunseok Lee designed the new building to visually reflect its religious significance.

-"It is called the mother church with pride, as it was the first Korean protestant church," explained Dongkyu Choi, principal architect for the project.
+"It is called the mother church with pride, as it was the first Korean protestant church," explained Dongkyu Choi, principal architect for the project at Seoinn Design.

 "This is why I made the front plaza's hollow form as a shape of mother opening her arms," he told Dezeen.